benpages/netlify_starter_site/src/blog/red-screen-iphone.md

 ---
-title: 'Red Screen iPhone: How to Turn on and Automate the Feature'
+title: 'How to Turn On Red Screen on iPhone and Macbook (Step-by-Step)'
 titleShort: 'How to Turn on Red Screen on iPhone'
 description: 'Learn how to turn on and automate red light on iPhone and Mac.
 Turn on the feature with a triple click of the side button or automatically every evening.'
 date: 2024-04-26